A short-term mortgage can be a good idea, if you budget for it.

 In response to my posting "Never Get an Adjustable Rate Mortgage" I received a SPAM posting from a Mortgage Broker in the UK.
 SpamBots patrol these blogs and then post "helpful responses" that link back to their commercial sites.
-I generally do not post such comments.
+I generally do not post such comments (UPDATE: This is one reason I have disabled comments).
 Often the sites they link to are promoting the exact sort of financial behavior I am criticizing.

 The comment from the Mortgage Broker, which was generic enough to make me think it was bot-generated, was:

 "One can shorten the length of their mortgage by reducing the term of the loan.
 Their Monthly payments will go up, but they will be able to save more in interest payments.
 Moreover, they will be debt free sooner."

 While this comment has merit on its surface, it is a good idea to pursue?
 The answer is a qualified YES.

 If you are willing to buy a smaller or less-expensive home, and thus learn to live with less, then it is possible this may be a good idea.
 While the monthly mortgage payments on a 15- or 20- year note might be higher, the corresponding interest rate is usually at least a point lower, so not only do you pay off the mortgage sooner, you pay it off at a lower interest rate.

 So what's not to like?
 After all, you are paying less interest, paying down debt, and becoming debt-free sooner - all the sort of things I preach (and yea, I preach) in this blog.

 The only downside is to make sure you can afford the higher payment.
 If you buy a good sized home and then finance it on a 15-year note, and your monthly payment is 1/3 of your income - or more - you might find yourself "financially stressed".